-The Chinese animal zodiac, or shengxiao, is a repeating cycle of 12 years, with each year represented by an animal and its reputed attributes.
-Traditionally this system were used for the farming calendar, helping farmers to plan their activities, but later it turned into full prediction tool, for events and people.
-Although mostly known as Chinese yearly zodiacs, in BaZi and Chinese astrology we use them to mark monthly, daily and hourly cycles.
+The Chinese animal zodiac, or Shēngxiào, is a repeating cycle of 12 years, with each year represented by an animal and its reputed attributes.
+Traditionally this system was used for the farming calendar, helping farmers to plan their activities, but later it turned into full prediction tool, for events and people.
+Although mostly known as Chinese yearly zodiacs, in BaZi and Chinese astrology we use them to track monthly, daily and hourly cycles as well.

-Each year is divided into four seasons, and each season further divided into three periods/months, marking the beginning, middle, and end of each season.
+Each year is divided into four seasons, and each season further divided into three periods/months, representing the beginning, middle, and end of each season.

-In the summer Wood Element is slowly diminishing, and we see the rise of Fire and Earth Elements.
-Summer starts with Snake which represents the arrival of the heat.
-The Horse represents Fire element in its purest and most prosperous form.
-Goat represents the end of summer when Element of Earth is taking over, and the heat gets absorbed by it, making Earth very warm.
+In the summer, Wood Element is slowly diminishing, and we see the rise of Fire and Earth Elements.
+Summer starts with Snake, which represents the arrival of the heat.
+The Horse represents the Fire Element in its purest and most prosperous form.
+The Goat represents the end of summer when Element of Earth is taking over, and the heat gets absorbed in, making Earth very warm and dry.

 In the autumn Fire and Earth energy is slowly diminishing and Metal gains strength.
 Monkey represents the beginning of Autumn, while Rooster represents the peak of Metal season.
 As with every end of the season, Dog brings Earth element and slowly weakens and buries Metal within it.

-It’s important fact that Earth doesn’t have its own season; therefore Goat and late summer represent the peak of that Element in BaZi calendar.
-But also, each season ends with Earth period, like Dragon, Goat, Dog, and Ox.
-The Earth Element represents the center, so after each season all the Elements end up within the Earth.
+It’s important to know that Earth doesn’t have its own season; therefore, Goat and late summer represent the peak of that Element in BaZi calendar.
+But also, each season ends with the Earth period, like Dragon, Goat, Dog, and Ox.
+The Earth Element represents the center, the Mother Earth, so after each season, all the Elements go back to Earth.

-You can imagine this as recycling process, resetting the system and getting ready for next season.
-Earth can be warm (Goat and Dog) or wet (Dragon and Ox), therefore we often say that we actually have six elements, not five, because these two Earth are having slightly different properties and they affect chart in different ways.
+We can imagine this as the recycling process, resetting the system and getting ready for next season.
+Earth can be warm (Goat and Dog) or wet (Dragon and Ox), therefore we often say that we have six elements, not five, because these two types of Earth have slightly different properties, and they affect charts differently.